kazuki1126/git-clone-all-repos-user/README.md

 # gitclone-cli

-This CLI allows you to git clone all repos of a specified github organization.
+This CLI allows you to git clone all repositories of a specified github organization.

 # Installation